KronosEternal/Arras/README.md

 # Arras.io Siege Gamemode

-The code  of a attempted clone of the Official Arras.io siege gamemode The Server is hosted on Heroku as well as Glitch
+The code  of a clone of the Official Arras.io siege gamemode The Server is hosted on Heroku as well as Glitch
-This server can be imported to heroku as it uses `Node.js version 12.x` and `google-closure-library version: 20190909.0.0` `ws version: 7.3.0`
+This server can be imported to heroku as it uses `Node.js version 12.x`,`google-closure-library version: 20190909.0.0`, and `ws version: 7.3.0`